jacobvinzent/JWT-with-JAVA-on-Qlik-Sense-SaaS/Readme.md

 1. The Java function getJWT in `.\src\main\java\com\example\main.java` will create a JSON Web Token and hand it over to a JavaScript function in `.\src\main\webapp\index.jsp`
 2. Inside `.\src\main\webapp\index.jsp` an API call will be built with the JWT for the automatic login with Qlik Sense SaaS.

 For simplicity of this example, the payload required for the creation of the JWT is hardcoded in `main.java'.
-In a production environment, the following 4 claims of the payload will most likely be dynamically set:
+In a production environment, the following 4 claims of the payload will most likely be set dynamically:
 - `sub`: This will in most cases be a static value identical for all users.
 - `name`: Assign the name of the user you are generating the JWT for.
 - `email`: Assign the email of the user you are generating the JWT for.